 During the meeting:

-The Ministry of Business Innovation and Employment (MBIE) offers a mediation service (external link) — or you can find an independent mediator.
+Employment Mediation Services offers a free mediation service (external link) — or you can find an independent mediator.

 Mediation is not always done in face-to-face meetings – your mediator can recommend what will be best for your situation.